feizc/GameTag/README.md

 # Inference

-You can employ the model check provided by ours or the best performance model from training by your self to generate the tag sequences.
+You can employ the model checkpoint provided by ours or the best performance model from training by yourself to generate the tag sequences.